Research in the Ecology and Evolutionary Biology Division

 - Challenges of ecological restoration: Lessons from forests in northern Europe.
 Ecological restoration is more and more commonly used to fight the global biodiversity loss.
 The questions of what biotopes, where and how to restore are in the center of massive international debate.
 In 2011, an international group of forest conservation specialists gathered in a meeting in Jyväskylä to discuss the lessons learned and the future challenges to overcome in boreal forest restoration.
 Now the results of this fruitful meeting have been published as a perspective in Biological Conservation.
 The group of 30 authors include representatives from ten European countries, nine of them from University of Jyväskylä.
 Biological Conservation 167: 248–256.

 - Adapted conservation measures are required to save the Iberian lynx in a changing climate.
-An international group led by Prof. Professor Miguel Araújo (University of Copehnagen, Denmark) modeled how the anticipated climate change will eventually lead to a rapid and dramatic decline of the Iberian lynx (Lynx pardinus) and probably eradicate the species within 50 years given the present-day conservation efforts.
+An international group led by Professor Miguel Araújo (University of Copehnagen, Denmark) modeled how the anticipated climate change will eventually lead to a rapid and dramatic decline of the Iberian lynx (Lynx pardinus) and probably eradicate the species within 50 years given the present-day conservation efforts.
 However, when carefully planned reintroduction programme, account for the effects of climate change, prey abundance and habitat connectivity, this group suggests that we could avert extinction of the lynx this century.
 For the first time, this research group shows why considering prey availability, climate change and their interaction in models is important when designing policies to prevent future biodiversity loss.
 Nature Climate Change(2013) doi:10.1038/nclimate1954.

 Tell more about your research with this form.